Homepage Articles International Hug Your Cat Day

 To celebrate the 4th of June International Hug Your Cat Day, we are sharing photos of cats getting hugged and stories about cats in general.

 According to the RSPCA, in Australia, 29% of households own a cat.
-There are estimated to be 3.9 million pet cats; 16 cats for every 100 people, that’s a lot of cats to be hugged on this special day.
+An estimated 3.9 million pet cats exist in Australia, which means there are 16 cats for every 100 people.
+That’s a lot of cats to be hugged on this special day.

 Butter’s Story